CGTN (TV channel): Foreign news anchors

 In addition to Chinese anchors, CGTN employs foreigners as news presenters, some of whom have extensive experience, such as Edwin Maher (a former newsreader and weatherman from the Australian Broadcasting Corporation), while others may be recent university graduates just embarking upon their careers.

 Former comptroller Jiang Heping defended the policy of putting foreigners on air, arguing that "we feel international on-air personalities boost the credibility of CGTN and befit its image as an international channel.
 In this regard, CGTN will not restrict the origin of its employees and choose to build its unique identity through its programming."

-The first foreign news anchor on what was then known as CCTV-9 was Chris Gelken, who joined the channel from Hong Kong's TVB and presented the 30-minute business show, BizChina.
-Gelken left CCTV News in 2005, and returned to TVB from 2010 to 2013.

 Another prominent personality in CCTV-9's first decade was Mark Rowswell, otherwise known as Dashan.
 He hosted Travel in Chinese on CCTV News and has been honored for his work in promoting cancer awareness in China.

-In addition to those individuals, the channel later recruited Phillip Yin of Bloomberg Television, and Mike Walter from USA Today, to helm Biz Asia America and The Heat, respectively, when the Washington bureau opened in 2012.
-In 2016, Rachelle Akuffo took over from Phillip Yin as the anchor of Biz Asia America, which was then rebranded as Global Business America.

 On 18 September 2019, Nick Pollard, a veteran British TV executive, resigned from his post as consultant and advisor to CGTN, giving his reason for leaving as being CGTN's failure to comply with Ofcom's rules on impartiality in connection to its coverage of the 2019–20 Hong Kong protests.
 He had joined CGTN in December 2018.